 Products and Services

-Health Fit builds upon the insights from Diet Fit and adds details about your fitness levels.
-It provides insights on optimizing your workouts based on your genetic markers, including diet, fitness, stress, sleep, and nutrient insights.
-You’ll gain a better understanding of your stress and sleep profile to enhance your overall well-being.
+Health Fit builds upon the insights from Diet Fit and adds information about your fitness levels.
+It offers guidance on optimizing your exercise routines based on your genetic markers, covering diet, fitness, stress, sleep, and nutritional insights.
+This deeper understanding of your stress and sleep patterns contributes to your overall well-being.

-Circle Premium is DNAfit’s most comprehensive offering.
-In addition to the information provided in Diet Fit and Health Fit, it assesses genetic risk for diseases like dementia, type II diabetes, and irritable bowel syndrome.
-The aim is to help you understand your health better and take preventive measures.
-Circle Premium offers over 350 reports covering various health risks, drug responses, disease risks, family planning, and even ancestry information.
+For the most comprehensive offering, Circle Premium goes beyond the insights provided by Diet Fit and Health Fit.
+In addition to these, it assesses genetic susceptibility to diseases like dementia, type II diabetes, and irritable bowel syndrome.
+The primary aim is to enhance your health awareness and encourage preventive actions.
+Circle Premium provides an extensive array of over 350 reports, covering various health risks, drug responses, disease susceptibilities, family planning considerations, and even ancestry details.

 How DNAfit Test Kit Works

 DNAfit offers three main products: Diet Fit, Health Fit, and Circle Premium.
 Each kit includes everything you need to collect a DNA sample from home and send it to their state-of-the-art laboratory for analysis.

 Once your results are ready, you’ll receive a personalized report with actionable insights and recommendations based on your unique genetic profile.